Building Choreonoid-related Packages¶

 git clone https://github.com/choreonoid/choreonoid_ros.git

-choreonoid_ros : ROS package to use ROS features in Choreonoid
+choreonoid_ros : ROS package for using ROS functionality in Choreonoid

 Note

-Also, if you want to refer to the explanations in the next and subsequent sections, you should clone the samples used in the explanations.
+If you plan to follow the explanations in the subsequent sections, you should also clone the samples used there:

 git clone https://github.com/choreonoid/choreonoid_ros_samples.git